 Fieldwork is an important and often necessary component of many scientific disciplines, yet research suggests that it presents a high-risk setting for incidents of sexual harassment and assault.
 The Building a Better Fieldwork Future (BBFF) Program involves a 90-minute workshop developed by a team of field researchers at UC Santa Cruz.
 It identifies the unique risks posed by fieldwork and offers a suite of evidence-based tools for field researchers, instructors, and students to prevent, intervene in, and respond to sexual harassment and assault.
 Through a series of practical intervention scenarios, this workshop guides participants on how to be an active and engaged bystander, how to report incidents, and how to plan field settings to minimize risk.
 Armed with these tools, participants can play a role in ensuring that field settings are safer, more equitable, and more welcoming for the next generation of field scientists.

-Our Certified BBFF trainers put an incredible amount of hard work into refining, preparing, and delivering the workshop.
-We work to ensure that our trainers' time is appropriately compensated.
-Therefore we suggest that workshop hosts offer an honorarium to Certified Trainers who deliver the workshop to their intended audiences.
+Our Certified BBFF Facilitators put an incredible amount of hard work into refining, preparing, and delivering the workshop.
+We work to ensure that our facilitators' time is appropriately compensated.
+Therefore we suggest that workshop hosts offer an honorarium to Certified Facilitators who deliver the workshop to their intended audiences.
 Suggested honorariums are on a sliding scale below.
 We exist to support groups who are impacted most by harassment and assault in the field, including those without the resources of a larger organization.
 If you or your organization want to host a training and can't afford these costs, please get in touch with us here.

 We have trained thousands of participants across 3 continents.
 See the map below for the locations and participant densities of previous BBFF trainings: